FAQs

 Q How much money should I take to Japan?

 A It will take 1-1.5 months before you receive your first stipend so cash is necessary.
-Also, if you rent private property, you will need money to cover (deposit- shikikin, key money-reikin and rental expense in addition to living expenses).
-Don’t be alarmed, US2,000.00 should be enough to get by for that period.
-Dormitory accommodation is provided for students who have been nominated by the Embassy in accordance to their scholarship category.
-Please comply with the procedures.
+Also, if you rent private property, you will need money to cover (deposit- shikikin, key money-reikin and other rental expenses in addition to living expenses).
+You might need approximately US2,000.00 to get by for that period, although the cost of living varies depending on your living situation and the geographic location of your school.
+Dormitory accommodation may be provided for international students who have been nominated by the Embassy in accordance to their scholarship category.
+Please comply with their procedures.

-Q Do Jamaicans need a Japanese visa to study in Japan?
+Q Do Jamaicans or Bahamians need a Japanese visa to study in Japan?

 A Yes.
-Ensure that the visa you receive states “College Student Status”.
-You should also ensure that you have a valid passport that will last for the duration of your study period.
+The Embassy of Japan will provide you with guidance if you are successfully selected.
+Separately, you should also ensure that you have a valid passport that will last for the duration of your study period.

 Q Who bears the cost of the air ticket?